MosheLevy20/BlackHoleRayTracer/README.md

 ## C++ with OpenMPI for Time Integration (testGR.cpp)
 For each ray we repeatedly call the class method ```Ray::geodesic()``` (which uses the euler method to integrate the geodesic equation) until the ray either hits the accretion disk, hits the black hole, or goes far enough away from the black hole that we can confidently say it is never coming back.
 If a ray hits the accretion disk, we color the corresponding pixel red (with brightness varying as $1/r$ for visualization purposes) To speed up this process we use OpenMPI to calculate the paths of many rays in parallel, this can be done since the rays don't interact with each other.
+The file reconstructParallel.py creates the final image from the raw output.

 # Results
 Below is the final result!